 - Preheat the oven to 180°C

-- Beat the butter with an electric whisk, and beat in the sesame seeds and coriander until they have mixed in evenly
+- In a saucepan beat the butter with an electric whisk, and mix in in the sesame seeds and coriander until they have mixed in evenly, melt gently over a low heat.

 - Bake for about five minutes until they are crisp and turning golden